Emaischen: History

-Nospelt used to be a village of potters who would make the little birds from the small amounts of clay left over at the end of the day.
 With a wide range of attractions and games, the Emaischen is particularly popular with children.
-There is also folk-dancing in the streets and lots to eat and drink.
+There is also folk-dancing, a craft fair in the streets and food stalls.

 The origins of the festival are not too clear but there may be a connection with the Biblical reference to a potter in the Book of Jeremiah, Chapter 18.
 In any case, there seem to have been several breaks in the tradition.